ankitahimanshu05/DS-Project-Rice-Leaf-Disease-Detection-Using-CNN/README.md

 1. Bacterial Leaf Blight: In this type, the leaves of the rice plant become light green to greyish green, and water-soaked streaks appear on the leaves but later, they form larger yellowish lesions with uneven edges.
 Further, the leaves become yellow, gradually wilt, and die.
 2. Brown Spot: In this type, numerous big spots appear on the leaves which can kill the whole leaf.
 3. Leaf Smut: In this type, small and slightly raised, angular spots appear on both sides of the leaves.
 Heavily infected leaves turn yellow.
 Leaf tips die and turn gray.

+Important Note: Data Set was a large file so was not uploaded.